NikhailKazak/COMP4900E_Project/README.md

     * EncryptionAlg.py encrypts and decrypts user command line input

+    * .github/workflows/main.yml is a yml script meant for github actions.
+Allows program to run at the click of a button

     * Necessary installs listed below:
         * pip3 install pycryptodome
         * pip3 install -U pytest